2024 United States House of Representatives elections in Ohio: District 9

 The 9th district is based in Northwest Ohio, including Toledo and the western Lake Erie coast.
 The incumbent was Democrat Marcy Kaptur, was re-elected with 48.27% of the vote in 2024, down from 56.63% of the vote in 2022.
-This was her closest margin since 1984 and the first election she won out of plurality without winning a majority of the vote.
+This was her closest margin, and the first election she won only by plurality, not winning a majority of the vote.